jundalisay/superb/content/en/research/indian/idea/chapter-04b.md

 <!-- Práńendriya -->

-The Heart Chakra is the most vital part of the physical and psycho-physical level.
+**The Heart Chakra is the most vital part of the physical and psycho-physical body.**
 - Every activity of the Heart Chakra is pulsative – contracting and expanding<!-- (saḿkoca-vikáshii) -->.
 - The auxiliary waves of the Heart Chakra flow in a pulsative way -- there is an arrangement of alternative motions and pauses in their flows.